sophgo/sophon-demo/sample/YOLOv5/python/README_EN.md

 | 2    | yolov5_bmcv.py   | Decoding with SAIL, preprocessing with BMCV, Inference with SAIL |

 ## 1. Environments Preparation
-### 1.1 x86/arm PCIe Platform
+### 1.1 x86/arm/riscv PCIe Platform

-If you have installed a PCIe accelerator card (such as SC series accelerator card) on the x86/arm platform and use it to test these demos, you need to install libsophon, sophon-opencv, sophon-ffmpeg and sophon-sail.
-For specific steps, please refer to [Construction of Development and Runtime Environment of x86-PCIe Platform](../../../docs/Environment_Install_Guide_EN.md#3-x86-pcie-platform-development-and-runtime-environment-construction) or [Construction of Development and Runtime Environment of arm-PCIe Platform](../../../docs/Environment_Install_Guide_EN.md#5-arm-pcie-platform-development-and-runtime-environment-construction).
+If you have installed a PCIe accelerator card (such as SC series accelerator card) on the x86/arm/riscv platform and use it to test these demos, you need to install libsophon, sophon-opencv, sophon-ffmpeg and sophon-sail.
+For specific steps, please refer to [Construction of Development and Runtime Environment of x86-PCIe Platform](../../../docs/Environment_Install_Guide_EN.md#3-x86-pcie-platform-development-and-runtime-environment-construction) or [Construction of Development and Runtime Environment of arm-PCIe Platform](../../../docs/Environment_Install_Guide_EN.md#5-arm-pcie-platform-development-and-runtime-environment-construction) or [Construction of Development and Runtime Environment of riscv-PCIe Platform](../../../docs/Environment_Install_Guide_EN.md#6-riscv-pcie-platform-development-and-runtime-environment-construction).

 In addition, you need to install other third-party libraries:
 ```bash